You Earned a Ticket!

 Despite critics, tests are here to stay

-Critics such as education commentator Diane Ravitch argue that standardized tests take too much time and lead schools to focus too narrowly on the subject areas that are tested.
+Critics such as education commentator Diane Ravitch argue that standardized tests take too much time and lead schools to focus too narrowly on the tested subject areas.
 (In education jargon this is known as “narrowing the curriculum.”)
 Class time for art (see Lesson 6.8 The Arts), music, and even science has been squeezed because teachers and school leaders feel pressure to ensure that students score well on tests of math and English.

 Annual testing for all students is a key priority of many civil rights organizations.
 By requiring universal participation, these tests reinforce the idea that education has to work for all students.
-Universal participation also reduces the temptation for schools to omit the scores of students that are less prepared.
+Universal participation also reduces the temptation for schools to omit the scores of less prepared students.

-Public support for annual testing remains strong and broad.
-In surveys, about two-thirds of respondents support annual testing.
-About half of teachers support it, too.
+Public support for annual testing is strong and broad, including among teachers.
 In response to the criticism that testing has focused only on math and English, California added assessments in science and undertook new changes in standards for the visual, performing and media arts.

 Goodbye, High School Exit Exam (CAHSEE)